Lodging & Meals (for group guests only)

 Our tennis court, rebuilt in 2011, is located just behind the small row of cabins.
 Rackets and balls are in supply, but serious players usually bring their own!
 Our portable ball machine makes practice possible any time.
 Friendly games and tournaments break out among family or group members on our mountain court.
 Complete with a shaded, comfortable viewing area, the tennis court is fun for anyone inclined to play or watch.

 In the trees below the ski trail system is our 18 hole disc golf course.
 Designed by Bill Stewart, this world class course features official chain basket holes and rugged, mountainous terrain.
 All holes are par 3.
 The course's 9 holes are played both directions to take full advantage of challenges from the hills and water traps.
 The course record, held by Bill Stewart, is 8 under par.
-Our own chef Aaron Davis' personal best is 7 under par.
 Bring your own discs or buy them in our gift shop.

 Bocce ball, croquet, corn hole toss, sticks ‘n cups, badminton and volleyball are among the fun assortment for those who love to play.
 Viewing is easy from a rocking chair on the nearby porch.

-Enjoy the rapids of Yankee Jim Canyon with experienced, personable guides.
-Strikingly beautiful and featuring the largest commercially run rapids on the Yellowstone River, Yankee Jim Canyon is a fun-filled whitewater rafting experience suitable for all ages.
+Enjoy strikingly beautiful landscapes as you cruise one of the local rivers.
 Whitewater trips are an exciting mix between family-friendly rapids, scenic vistas, and wildlife watching.
 On whitewater trips rafters frequently see bighorn sheep, elk, eagles and osprey and have even caught glimpses of bear and moose!
-Wear clothes you don’t mind getting wet and prepare yourself for a rollicking good time.
-The half day seven mile trip takes between two and three hours.
-The full day whitewater trip is a seventeen mile whitewater raft adventure down the Yellowstone River and includes a delicious deli-style lunch featuring local, organic produce, bread and desserts.
+Wear clothes you don't mind getting wet and prepare yourself for a rollicking good time!

 While we don't run our own string of dude horses, there are off ranch options available for riding in beautiful surrounding Paradise Valley, Cinnabar Basin, and Yellowstone National Park.
 There is sometimes an option of hiring horses and guide for use on the ranch.
 Please inquire about all options when you book!